murielProton/ManagingCheckingAccount/README.md

                         |--> entities //This holds Data model classes
                         |--> enums // This holds Data enum Type classes
                     |--> repository //This holds the classes that get data from HTML
+                    |--> validation // New package for validation rules
+                        |--> YourEntityValidator.java // Validation rules for YourEntity
                     |--> view
                         |--> controller
                             |-- containing all the Bean.java files